Department Head: Larry Fritch

-Connecticut Technical High School System's Bioscience and Environmental Technology course breakdown by grade.
+Connecticut Technical Education and Career System's Bio-science and Environmental Technology course breakdown by grade.
 Each student is required to complete four years of a Career Technical Education program.

 Measurement and Analysis